-Right now, Genie+ costs between $15 and $35 per person, per day at Walt Disney World.
-With taxes, it comes out to $15.98 per person.
+Right now, Genie+ costs between $15 and $35 per person, per day at Walt Disney World (plus tax).

 At those prices, if you have a large group it can get quite expensive quite quickly so make sure to see if it’s in your budget before purchasing.

-Genie+ at Disneyland is even more expensive than at Disney World where it costs $20 per day, per person.
+Genie+ at Disneyland is even more expensive than at Disney World and it costs between $25 and $30 per day, per person.
 A date-based pricing system is also in place at Disneyland, so prices can increase on a day-to-day basis.